 Pelvic Support Problems

-One of the several ill effects of gravity on the female body is a weakening of the pelvic floor muscles that support the abdominal contents when one is not lying down.
+One of several ill effects of gravity on the female body is a weakening of the pelvic floor muscles that support the abdominal contents when one is not lying down.
 Some women have a genetic predisposition to this problem, and it is often worsened by childbirth.
 Over time a type of hernia may occur, allowing the bladder, rectum, and or small intestines to bulge into the vagina.
 This is called prolapse.
-Sometimes the uterus itself (or the vagina after hysterectomy) drops lower down or even outside of the vagina.
-Prolapse can cause discomfort that will be aggravated by lifting and other activities that increase the pressure inside the abdomen.
-Though some women opt for pelvic floor exercises ( kegel exercises or physical therapy) and/or avoidance of the activities that cause symptoms, treatment options include pessaries and surgery.
+Sometimes the uterus itself drops lower into the vagina, or even protrudes outside.
+After hysterectomy, the vagina (or cervix if still present) may protrude.
+Prolapse can cause discomfort that may be aggravated by lifting and other activities that increase the pressure inside the abdomen.
+Though some women opt for pelvic floor exercises ( kegel exercises or physical therapy), treatment options include pessaries and surgery.

 PMS (Pre-menstrual Syndrome)